-Like everything else, Chromebooks too have their own drawbacks and may not be suitable for everyone.
-Hence it is necessary to be aware of the limitations and disadvantages of Chromebooks before making a decision.
+Like everything else in life, Chromebooks have their own drawbacks and may not be suitable for everyone.
+Hence it is necessary to be aware of the limitations and disadvantages of Chromebooks before buying them.

 Disadvantages of Chromebooks